theo-kim/coolc-compiler/README.md

 - `coolc-run` to run the image (instead of `docker run ...`), you still need to pass arguments like defined above.
 NOTE: this will attach stdin, stdout and stderr for you.
 - `coolc-test` to test the files (instead of `docker run coolc test`), you still need to pass arguments like defined above, but you can omit the `test`.
 - `coolc-mytest` to test the files (instead of `docker run coolc mytest`), you still need to pass arguments like defined above, but you can omit the `mytest`.
+- `coolc` to run the reference compiler and execute the resulting code on an input file
+- `mycoolc` to run my compiler and execute the resulting code on an input file

 ### Troubleshooting